 Step 3: Upward Rotation of The Scapula

-From the outer line of your shoulder blades press through your hands into the earth.
-When you elevate your shoulder blades toward the ears from the outside line of the arm, the bottom wingtip of the scapula begins to rotate out and up – this is known as upward rotation of the scapula.
-As a result of upward rotation your shoulder blades rotates and angles itself to allow the arm bone to be overhead without a collision of bones in the joint, creating less possibility of impingement.
+From the outer line of your shoulder blades, press through your hands into the earth.
+When you elevate your shoulder blades toward the ears from the outside line of the arm, the bottom wingtip of the scapula begins to rotate out and up – this is known as the upward rotation of the scapula.
+As a result of upward rotation, your shoulder blade rotates and angles itself to allow the arm bone to be overhead without a collision of bones in the joint, creating less possibility of impingement.

 Step 2: Pronate the Forearm

-When externally rotating the upper arm bone you will notice that the lower arm (forearm) will go along for the ride and rotate as well.
-This results in an increased pressure in the outside of the hand and wrist.
-To evenly distribute the weight to the whole hand, simply pronate your forearm, by rotating the inner forearm and hand down toward the ground.
+When externally rotating the upper arm bone, you will notice that the lower arm (forearm) will go along for the ride and rotate as well.
+This results in increased pressure on the outside of the hand and wrist.
+To evenly distribute the weight to the whole hand, simply pronate your forearm by rotating the inner forearm and hand down toward the ground.
 Many teachers will stress this by asking you to press your index finger and thumb down.
 Depending on your range of motion in your radial ulnar joint, you may not be able to press the inside edge of your hand down and maintain external rotation of the shoulder.
 My suggestion is to turn the hands slightly outward if this is the case.
-Learning to rotate the forearm in opposition of the upper arm bone can be challenging but through mindful repetition you will be able to do it, and you will feel an increased strength and stability from it.
-To Strengthen your wrist, I highly recommend Handstand Training
+Learning to rotate the forearm in opposition to the upper arm bone can be challenging but through mindful repetition, you will be able to do it and you will feel increased strength and stability from it.
+To Strengthen your wrists, I highly recommend Handstand Training

 The 3 Actions

 While I have broken this down into 3 steps, with time and practice it can be 1 step and the 3 actions can happen all at once.
 To build muscle coordination it is useful to separate the actions and practice them individually.
 Though I created a definitive order to follow, know that it is beneficial to mix up the 3 steps and put them out of order.
 You may find another combination to work better for your body!
-The dotted red line above is to indicate the path of the bottom wing tip of the scapula.
-If you do not do push the bottom wing tip will wind up closer to the spine, it is helpful to video yourself to see where your shoulder blades are on your back.
+The dotted red line above indicates the path of the bottom wingtip of the scapula.
+If you do not push the bottom wing tip, it will wind up closer to the spine.
+It is helpful to record a video yourself to see where your shoulder blades are on your back.

 Depression of the Scapula